Active ingredient

 (Referred to in this leaflet as Episenta)

 Episenta, sodium valproate can seriously harm an unborn child when taken during pregnancy.
 If you are a female able to have a baby you must use effective method of birth control (contraception) without interruptions during your entire treatment with Episenta.
-Your doctor will discuss this with you but you must also follow the advice in section 2 of this leaflet.
+Your specialist will discuss this with you but you must also follow the advice in section 2 of this leaflet.

-Schedule an urgent appointment with your doctor if you want to become pregnant or if you think you are pregnant.
+Schedule an urgent appointment with your general practitioner (GP) for a referral to a specialist if you want to become pregnant or if you think you are pregnant.

 1. What Episenta is and what it is used for